Vibrat/myjournal/content/docs/python/basic-operation-in-numpy.md

 ## Introduction

 `numpy` is a great tool for performing matrix multiplication.
-Ever since changing from doing math on handwriting to using `python`, you often experience trouble finding how to different matrix/ arrat operation on numpy, and how to map it to mathematics.
+Ever since changing from doing math on handwriting to using `python`, you often experience troubles finding the differences between matrix operations on numpy, and also how to map it to mathematic formula.
 This turorial helps to:

 * Guide you over basic on how `numpy` array works.
 * Understand three different operation of matrix operation in `numpy`: **element-wise**,**matrix product**, and **dot product**

 ## How numpy array works

 In a general terms, `numpy` array can be interpreted as multidimensional array which all elements having the same data type.
-This seems not pretty much different compared to normal `python` array, but the reason behind is that `numpy` array is built on the purpose of efficient operation (loop, matrix operation, slicing, ...) which is better than `python` array in some cases, and `numpy` has a great support for `linear algebra`, `statistic` operations which is suitable for data science jobs.
+This seems not pretty much different compared to normal `python` array, but the reason behind is that `numpy` array is built on the purpose of efficient operation (loop, matrix operation, slicing, ...) which is better than `python` array in some cases, and `numpy` also has a great support for `linear algebra`, `statistic` operations which is suitable for data science jobs.

 Let first compare performace of `python` and `numpy` array over a sum of looping 10000 items.